×

 Sometimes a client who books you may not know, or be ambivalent about, what it is they want, and you have free rein to try your ideas in those cases.
 And this is where building upon your natural vibe comes in handy.

-Every voice-over talent, just like these two very differently performed versions of the same song, has a unique vibe.
-So you might have a voice signature that naturally rests around sad, or soft, or bright, or happy, or enticing, or funny etc.
+Every voice over talent has a unique vibe, you might have a voice signature that naturally rests around sad, soft, bright, happy, enticing, or funny etc.

 Identifying your unique signature